unframework/airtight-css-lint/README.md

 # Airtight CSS

-Basic set of CSS encapsulation rules that reduce side-effects/interactions between displayed elements.
-It's [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), but with one simple rule to fence-in components.
+Airtight CSS is all about CSS encapsulation to reduce side-effects/interactions between displayed elements.

+It's just like [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/), but with one simple rule to fence-in components:

+- **each DOM element should get its style from only one place**

+For every element in DOM markup, there should be *one* clearly obvious stylesheet source that influences it.
+The developer should also be able to trust that *no other stylesheet* ends up overriding that DOM element's appearance.
+Another term for this is *sole-sourced CSS*.

+Simple, right?
+It pays off surprisingly well!

+Due to how CSS positioning model works, that also means being careful with how absolute positioning is declared (see further below).

+This linter helps enforce that guideline in the app stylesheets.
 That means:

 * CSS is grouped into composable components
 * changes/refactors have less chance of breaking neighbouring code
 * code reviews (you're doing them, right?) are less of a mind-numbing 💩 experience
 * puppies frolick and kittens play

-## Sole-Sourced CSS

-Encapsulating CSS means following one cardinal rule:

-- **each DOM element should get its style from only one place**

-Simple, right?
-It pays off surprisingly well!

-For every element in DOM markup, there should be *one* clearly obvious stylesheet source that influences it.
-The developer should also be able to trust that *no other stylesheet* ends up overriding that DOM element's appearance.

-Due to how CSS positioning model works, that also means being careful with how absolute positioning is declared (see further below).

-## Writing Componentized CSS
+## Writing Encapsulated CSS

 Just like with BEM, we always work with a concept of a component class ("block" in BEM): e.g. `search-box` or `inline-form`.
-It is the self-contained independent visual block of screen space.
-It might contain other blocks, but it may not influence their own styling, including sizing and position properties.
-Interplay between blocks is limited to standard DOM layout flow.
+Any visual component is assumed to be a self-contained independent block of screen space.

+Some components may be attached to others as DOM children, but they still don't influence each other's styling, including sizing and position properties.
+Interplay between these visual blocks is limited to standard DOM layout flow.

 Component markup might need to use child classes ("element" in BEM).
 They are always used under the umbrella of the top-level component class.
 To distinguish them, we either prefix them with a simple `_` (e.g. `_help-tip`), or the full top-level component name plus `__`: `search-box__help-tip`.
 Semantic element tags (e.g. `header`) may be used instead of a child class; anything except `div` and `span` falls under that rule.

 Any element might also be augmented with a modifier class (like in BEM).
 They are always prefixed with `-`: e.g. `-full-width`.
 They are always attached to either the top-level or child class.

+This spells out a very clear structure for any CSS rule selector:

-CSS rules always start with the top-level component class selector.
-That is followed by zero or more child class selectors or semantic tag selectors.
-The rule may not contain another component's class name (to avoid crossing component boundaries).
+* always start with the top-level component class selector
+* then write zero or more child class selectors or semantic tag selectors

+Oh, and the rule may not contain another component's class name (to avoid crossing component boundaries).

-Simple examples:
+## Examples

+Simple search box example, with a help tip element and button inside (looks even nicer with LESS or SCSS nesting):

 ```css
 .search-box {